thestelllar/thestelllar_blog/_posts/2024-01-07-From-The-Vault.md

 <br>
 Hope you liked them!

 P.S.
-And, just in case you are curious, here’s my update — I did my 5K run this week.
+And, just in case you are curious, here’s my update — <br>

+1. I did my 5K run this week.<br>
-I’ve finished reading the novel, The Inquisitor’s Tale by Adam Gidwitz.
+2. I’ve finished reading the novel, The Inquisitor’s Tale by Adam Gidwitz.
 I’ve been reading for a month now.
 It was a decent read, though I think it got a bit stretched towards the end.
 I absolutely loved the illustrations that were there along the margins.
 I might start the hitchhiker's guide to the galaxy next.
-Let’s see.
+Let’s see.<br>
-To be honest, I’m pretty impressed with my daily exercise routine.
+3. To be honest, I’m pretty impressed with my daily exercise routine.
 There’s nothing fancy to it.
 It is mostly about more hours walking/standing than sitting, a bit of stretching in the morning.
 And table tennis of course xd.
 That’s all.
-And, I’m fine with it.
+And, I’m fine with it. <br>
-I did quite some amount of journaling given the amount of confusion that seems to surround me.
-Though not every single day, so that’s something I’ll work upon.
+4. I did quite some amount of journaling given the amount of confusion that seems to surround me.
+Though not every single day, so that’s something I’ll work upon. <br>
-Regarding negative self narrations, during a conversation one of my friends helped me realize how I’ve started using “I have to do something” a lot more than “I want to do something.”
+5. Regarding negative self narrations, during a conversation one of my friends helped me realize how I’ve started using “I have to do <i>something</i>.” a lot more than “I want to do <i>something</i>.”
 It was then I realized how very true it was.
-So, I’m working on it.
+So, I’m working on it. <br>
-One post every week.
-So far, so good!
+6. One post every week.
+So far, so good! <br>

 That's all from my side.